schollz/schollz.github.io.old/content/post/data-transfer.md

 So I spin up my volume, `scp` my file to my personal server and I host the file with something like Caddy.
 I send Jessie the link, I can let her download it.
 Once she downloads it I can go log-in to DigitalOcean and delete the volume.
 If Jessie downloads it in 24 hours it would only cost me exactly $0.01, which is a flat rate.

 The transfer rate involves two steps.
-First I upload the file to DigitalOcean  at 1.8 MB/s.
-Then Jessie downloads it at about 8.9 MB/s.
-Assuming Jessie downloads it the instant it is finished uploading (to minimize the time between steps to zero), the overall transfer rate is the harmonic mean of the two rates, about 1.5 MB/s.
+First I upload the file to DigitalOcean  at 0.8 MB/s.
+Then Jessie downloads it at about 3.5 MB/s.
+Assuming Jessie downloads it the instant it is finished uploading (to minimize the time between steps to zero), the overall transfer rate is the harmonic mean of the two rates, about 0.7 MB/s.

-## Web-browsers
+## WebTorrent

-There are web-browsers out there that let you store files temporarily.
+There are web browsers out there that let you store files temporarily.
 An example is [send.firefox.com](https://send.firefox.com/).
 This case would be very similar to the personal server solution, except you are limited to the bandwidths and quotas of the web browser (which is 1 gigabyte for send.firefox.com).
 The more modern approach is something like [instant.io](https://instant.io/) or [file.pizza](https://file.pizza/) which both leverage the WebTorrent javascript protocols.

 These sites let you directly send files from one peer to another.
-However, I noticed that both have problems with handling big files,[^issues] which may be a browser issue that occurs.
+However, I noticed that both have problems with handling big files,[^issues] which may be a browser issue that occurs (definitely an issue on Chrome).
 Also, speaking of browsers, I'd rather not rely on them to transfer my files.
 Browsers change too fast, and have too much under the hood to understand what is happening and whether data is saved or exposed or encrypted or what.

 ## IPFS